Rigid models for 2-gerbes I: Chern-Simons geometry: The Chern--Simons bundle 2-gerbe

 \begin{remark} If one takes the connection and curving on the basic gerbe on $G$ from \cite{MS03}, then using the 1-form $\varepsilon_{MS}$ from Remark \ref{rem:MS_epsilon_correction}, the only other necessary change to the rigid connective structure in Theorem \ref{thm:CSrb2g_conn_str} is that one replaces $\alpha$ by $\alpha + \delta_h(\varepsilon_{MS})$.
 The 2-curving (the negative of the Chern--Simons form) and the 4-form curvature (the first fractional Pontryagin form) are unchanged. \end{remark}

-\begin{corollary} Modulo the previous Remark, the geometric content of the rigid bundle 2-gerbe given here---the \emph{actual differential forms} $\nabla$, $\beta_A$ and $-CS(A)$ making up the connective structure---is the same as that in \cite{CJMSW}.
+\begin{corollary} Modulo the previous Remark, the geometric content of the rigid bundle 2-gerbe given here---the \emph{actual differential forms} $\nabla$, $\beta_A$ and $-CS(A)$ making up the connective structure---is the same as that in \cite{CJMSW}\footnote{The paper's \S6, which deals with the Chern--Simons 2-gerbe, works with a general invariant symmetric bilinear form $\Phi$, but on p.607 give the formula for the Chern--Simons action using the trace, with a positive sign, as the calculation in the proof of \ref{thm:CSrb2g_conn_str}.}.
 Thus we have described a rigidification of the Chern--Simons 2-gerbe of \emph{loc.\ cit.}, including with connection, curving and 2-curving.
 Moreover, as we have a \emph{rigid} connective structure, this gives bundle 2-gerbe connection in the stronger sense of \cite[Definition 4.1]{Wal} (using the background definitions in \S 6.2 of the same). \end{corollary}

 \begin{proof} This follows after one has the construction in Appendix \ref{app:weak_2-gerbes} of the associated bundle 2-gerbe with connective structure (Propositions \ref{prop:associated_connective_structure} and \ref{prop:associated_Waldorf_connective_structure}) and that the underlying rigid 2-gerbe here rigidifies the Chern--Simons bundle 2-gerbe. \end{proof}